-Event Declared Disaster Year Date FEMA Public Area Effects Surrounding Local Effects Occurring in Hazard Category Source
+Event Declared Year Date FEMA Area Effects Local Effects Hazard Source

+Disaster Public Surrounding Occurring in Category

-DR- Hillsborough Hillsborough
+DR- Assistance Hillsborough Hillsborough

 were dislodged and

-floating, causing a

-potential risk to the
+floating, causing a potential risk to the

-ELVD community.
+•

+Mahatan 1642 2000 0.4 NI / A The Dillehum Leke Dem ELVD community.
+Class Dave Compound

-Webster 1643 2006 May N/A The Pillsbury Lake Dam N/A, although Flood, Dam Concord
+Webster 1643 2006 The Pillsbury Lake Dam N/A, although Webster is 3 Flood, Dam Failure

-Pillsbury Lake 1045 2000 15 in Webster, holding Webster is 3 Failure Monitor

-Dam Breach 15 back an artificial lake of communities to the ranure Women
+Pillsbury Lake Dam Breach 15 in Webster, holding back an artificial lake of communities to the railure Monitor

 May 2006 about 70 acres, was northeast of

-viay 2000 Hillsborough

-breached by flooding HIISDOLOUBII
+Way 2000 breached by flooding Hillsborough

-due to heavy rains.
+due to heavy rains. riiiisborougii

 Floodwaters punched

 out a 20-foot breach in

 the dam.
 The dam

 created the Pillsbury

 Lake District with about

 180 households.
 The

 Lake's level fell from 15

 feet at its deepest point

 to about 2 feet at that

 same point following

 the event.

-Bow Landslide 1643 2006 N/A Backyard material slid N/A, although Bow is WMUR News
+Bow Landslide 1643 2006 - Backyard material slid N/A, although Bow is WMUR News

-During 14-17 toward a Bow home on 3 communities to the Landslide,
+During 14-17 toward a Bow home on 3 communities to the

 Mother's Day Mother's Day catching a southeast of Erosion

 Floods family, with one young Hillsborough

 May 2006 child and expecting

 another, by surprise.
-No

-one was injured by the
+No one was injured by the

 mudslide, but thousands

 of dollars of property

 damage were caused.

 The debris and mud that

 slid and caused the

 damage came from land

 that didn't belong to the

 family.
 They had to

 move out for 10 days

 until a contractor

 deemed the property

 safe.

-Suncook River 1643 2006 May N/A The Suncook River N/A, Epsom is in the Flood, Concord
+Suncook River 1643 2006 The Suncook River N/A, Epsom is in the Flood, Concord

-Avulsion in 14-17 - through Epsom changed Channel Monitor
+Avulsion in 14-17 through Epsom changed Central NH Region Channel Monitor

 Epsom its course during this where this area Movement

-May 2006 recent heavy rain event event occurred, 5

-• and its resultant towns to the east of
+May 2006 recent heavy rain event and its resultant event occurred, 5 towns to the east of

 flooding.
 The river Hillsborough.

-shifted hundreds of
+shifted hundreds of i iiiisboi ougii.

 meters, flowing around

 two dams, creating

 about a mile of new

 river through a sand pit

+l .

 a half mile from its

-original course, and